fellowship/upskill_challenges_02/README.md

 ### [Spreadsheet Analysis](https://github.com/fellowship/upskill_challenges_02/tree/main/Spreadsheet)

 Analyze some data, answer some questions, and present your findings.
-Due no later than **midnight PST on Monday, June 14th for all employees**.
+Due no later than **midnight PST on Monday.
 Refer to the [spreadsheet challenge specifics](https://github.com/fellowship/upskill_challenges_02/tree/main/Spreadsheet) for more details.

 ### [No-code Machine Learning](https://github.com/fellowship/upskill_challenges_02/tree/main/Platform)

 Build a dataset and train a model using a no-code platform; use your model to categorize some jean pictures.
-Due no later than **midnight PST on Monday, June 14 for all employees**.
+Due no later than **midnight PST on Monday.
 Refer to the [platform challenge specifics](https://github.com/fellowship/upskill_challenges_02/tree/main/Platform) for more details.

 ## Helpful Hints